roshni-satish/Game-of-Threads/README.md

 O O O

-X X
+X X O

-X
+X O X

 The player who controls the O symbol won by drawing the three symbols in a horizontal line.

 Vertical win:

-O
+O O X

 O X X

-O X
+O X O

 The player who controls the O symbol won by drawing the three symbols in a vertical line.

 Diagonal win:

-O X
+O O X

-O X
+O X O

-X O
+X O O

 The player who controls the O symbol won by drawing the three symbols in a diagonal line.